We have selected what we believe to be the key points that you should be aware of when travelling in Guatemala.

 Money

-Credit cards and travellers’ cheques are the recommended form of exchange as debit cards are sometimes rejected by ATMs.
+Credit cards are the recommended form of exchange as debit cards are sometimes rejected by ATMs.
 You should only change or withdraw money in hotels, at banks or at foreign exchange offices.
 There have been reports of credit and debit cards being cloned after use in ATMs.
 If your credit card is lost or stolen you may have trouble getting a replacement as major international courier services from the UK are not delivering to Guatemala.

 Natural Disasters